infumap/infumap/docs/deployment/raspberry-pi.md

 ### Initial VPS Setup

-Create a VPS running Debian 13 x64 using your vendor of choice.
-Select a region as physically close to your Raspberry Pi device as possible.
-A cheap/small instance size will suffice as the VPS is not used for anything other than forwarding HTTPS web traffic.
+Create a Debian 13 x64 VPS from your preferred vendor.
+Choose a region physically close to your Raspberry Pi.
+A small, low-cost instance is enough because the VPS is only forwarding HTTPS traffic.

 Install required packages: